openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/README.md

 - change the volume of the alarm
 - change the equalizer settings
 - get information about the next alarm, reminder and timer
+- send a message to the echo devices

 Some ideas what you can do in your home by using rules and other openHAB controlled devices: